 Jeg publiserte denne kommentaren på amazon.com:

 The purpose of this book is to show the influence of two authors, one today unknown, the other today a bestseller, Nikolai Chernishevsky and Ayn Rand.
-Chernishevsky was a strong influence on the early russian socialists, who brough terror, poverty and starvation to millions of people, and Ayn Rand was a strong influence on the ideology that caused the financial crisis in 2008-09.
+Chernishevsky was a strong influence on the early russian socialists, who brough terror, poverty and starvation to millions of people, and Ayn Rand was, according to this book, a strong influence on the ideology that caused the financial crisis in 2008-09.